 - The Rum Diary has Amber Heard topless in jeans.

-- Discussed in State and Main: a screenwriter agonizes on how to rewrite a critically important nude scene because the actress refuses to get naked.
-He finally has an epiphany to simply show her from the back, so that the scene can remain but the actress doesn't have to actually be nude.
+- Discussed in State and Main: screenwriter Joseph agonizes on how to rewrite a critically important nude scene because actress Claire refuses to get naked.
+He finally has an epiphany to simply show her from the back, so that the scene can remain but Claire doesn't have to actually be nude.

 - Snow White and the Huntsman.
 Played straight for fanservice with Vain Sorceress Queen Ravenna, but when her beauty and powers start to fade, we're shown a Fan Disservice shot of Ravenna sitting with her back to the camera, her ribs clearly visible.